Growth fails when readiness is assumed.

 The Marketing Workflow

-Marketing work is structured around the growth choice to determine whether planning, execution, handoffs, accountability, capabilities, and measurement logic are defined, assigned, and ready to support scaled activity.
+Marketing work is structured around the growth choice to determine whether planning, execution, handoffs, accountability, capabilities, and measurement logic are defined, assigned, and ready to support increased GTM activity.

 The Revenue Performance Discipline icon